 - 6. It was agreed that a joint socio-economic research activity with WMO should be developed under the guidance of a subset of the Committee (G. McBean, C. Vogel, W. Hooke).
 The terms of reference of such an activity will be developed in collaboration with the SERA Working Group. - 7.
-It was agreed that the Chair should develop agreements with WWRP and WWRP">WW - 8.
+It was agreed that the Chair should develop agreements with WWRP and WCRP, subject to confirmation at the next IRDR SC meeting, on cooperation in research on weather and climate extremes and their role in disasters. - 8.
 It was agreed that the Chair should develop an agreement with START, subject to confirmation at the next IRDR SC meeting, on cooperation in capacity building and research in developing countries. - 9.
 It was agreed that A. Lavell would prepare an appraisal on Latin American capacity-building possibilities for IRDR.